Why the Human Rights Program?

 The Human Rights Program, based in the Institute for Global Studies, is a hub of interdisciplinary research, teaching, and outreach in the field of human rights.
 The Human Rights Program has a threefold mission:

-- Engage with serious human rights issues through timely and meaningful projects, public programs, and internships
+• Engage with serious human rights issues through timely and meaningful projects, public programs, partnerships, and internships

-International human rights is, by its very nature, an interdisciplinary subject, engaging many fields of academic study including the humanities, law, social sciences, public policy, business, education, and public health.
-The program therefore encourages faculty and students from all disciplines to contribute to understanding the causes and consequences of human rights violations and to use their abundant skills and curiosity to undertake research, analysis, and strategic advocacy to defend the fundamental human rights of all persons.
+International human rights is an interdisciplinary subject engaging many fields of study across academic disciplines, including the arts, humanities, law, social sciences, public policy, business, education and public health.
+We encourage students from all disciplines to contribute to understanding the causes and consequences of human rights violations and to use their abundant skills and curiosity to undertake research, analysis, and strategic advocacy to defend the fundamental human rights of all persons.
+We are committed to the principles of Diversity, Equity, Inclusion, Accessibility, and Justice (DEIAJ) and strive to better align our practices with these principles.

 Human Rights University